Late-time X-ray afterglows of GRBs: Implications for particle acceleration at relativistic shocks: Discussion and conclusions

-In this paper, we focus on XRT afterglow detections at very late times ($> 10^6$ s), under the assumption that the predictions of \citet{2013ApJ...771...54S}, which are gauged for highly relativistic shocks, are still valid.
-According to their analysis, our conclusions should be even stronger for mildly relativistic shocks, which could be the case for the three weakest events in our sample.
+We focused on XRT afterglow detections at very late times ($> 10^6$ s) under the assumption that the predictions of \citet{2013ApJ...771...54S}, which were gauged for highly relativistic shocks, are still valid.
+According to their analysis, our conclusions should be even stronger for mildly relativistic shocks with low $\sigma_{\rm u}$, where Weibel instability is still dominant \citep{2026ApJ...998..149J}, which might be the case for the three weakest events in our sample.
+Our purpose was to test theoretical predictions based on recent PIC simulations.
+Therefore, we did not explore alternative theories on particle acceleration, such as the extremely fast acceleration proposed by \citet{2014Sci...343...42A}.

-Clearly, the selection of the six events is influenced by observational constraints and limitations.
-It is not obvious how such biases affect our findings: however the requirement of detectable flux at late times might lead to a preferential selection of GRBs with particularly late jet break times and thus, as shown, relax the constraints somewhat.
+Clearly, the selection of the six events was influenced by observational constraints and limitations.
+It is unclear how these biases affect our findings.
+The requirement of a detectable flux at late times might lead to a preferential selection of energetic GRBs or GRBs with particularly late jet break times, however, and thus, as shown, relax the constraints somewhat.
+The prompt emission energies $E_{\gamma}$ of the six selected GRBs are distributed within a wide range from $\sim 10^{50}$ erg to $> 10^{54}$ erg, which disfavors a selection bias of energetic events.

+The jet structure was neglected in our previous discussions.
+In Fig. ~\ref{fig:parameter} we present the results for two limiting cases of a structured jet.
+The solid lines correspond to a uniform (top-hat) jet, with a constant energy density within the jet opening angle $\theta_{\rm j}$ and a sharp energy cutoff outside.
+The dashed lines represent the opposite extreme case, in which $h\nu_{\rm max}$ is always emitted from $\theta_{\rm c}$, related to a spherically symmetric outflow with a uniform energy distribution.
+In reality, the energy distribution is expected to decrease smoothly outside $\theta_{\rm j}$, so the actual constraints should lie between these two cases.
+Previous studies have proposed steep structure jets, where the energy distribution decreases rapidly outside an energetic core (e.g., \citealt{2018MNRAS.478.4128G, 2018PhRvL.120x1103L, 2018ApJ...856L..18M, 2019Sci...363..968G, 2020MNRAS.493.3521B, 2021ApJ...909..114N}).
+Such models would produce a pronounced jet break \citep{2022MNRAS.515..555B}, and hence, the resulting constraints are expected to be closer to the solid lines in Fig. ~\ref{fig:parameter}.